T3p/t3p.github.io/_pages/about.md

   - /about.html
 ---

-I'm an assistant professor at [Politecnico di Milano](https://www.polimi.it/) in Milan, Italy.
+I'm an **assistant professor at Politecnico di Milano**, Milan, Italy, in the [Artificial Intelligence and Robotics Lab](https://rl.airlab.deib.polimi.it/).

 My research focus is **reinforcement learning**.